uncatcrea/wp-appkit/wp-appkit/readme.txt

 == Description ==

-Applications are a great way to offer an outstanding mobile experience for your users.
+Mobile applications are a great way to offer an outstanding mobile experience for your users.
 Using push notifications, letting users read offline, using saved accounts to share content are among many wonderful things you can do with mobile applications.

+= The Toolkit You Need to Build Your App =

-With WP-AppKit, we're committed to alleviate as much as we can the work necessary to build a mobile app. for that:
+With WP-AppKit, we're committed to alleviate as much as we can the work necessary to build a mobile app for your WordPress site.

-* We offer a **native support of WordPress** (including custom post types, custom fields, custom taxonomies, comments, secured authentication and many more features)
+* **Native support of WordPress**: custom post types, custom fields, custom taxonomies, comments, secured authentication
-* We use the **PhoneGap/Cordova** technology which allows to build apps using JavaScript, HTML and CSS
+* **PhoneGap/Cordova**: use JavaScript, HTML and CSS to build apps
-* We support the **PhoneGap Build** online service for easy compilation
+* **PhoneGap Build**: Easy online compilation
-* We provide a simple API to **create app themes**
+* **Themes**: create app themes
-* Developers can hook into our API to add the features they need
+* **API**: developers can hook into our API to add the features they need

-All available features are listed here: [https://uncategorized-creations.com/features/](https://uncategorized-creations.com/features/)
+Get a look at all available features: [https://uncategorized-creations.com/features/](https://uncategorized-creations.com/features/)

-= Getting Started =
+= Getting Started: Test WP-AppKit in no time =

 Even if you are familiar with development, building your first mobile app can be intimidating.
 We know that, we’ve been there before :-)